Founder and CEO

 Patrick is the founder, President, and CEO of GFL.
 In 2002, Patrick worked for Lower East Capital Partners in the special loans group before taking over his first waste business called Waste Excellence at the age of 24, and then subsequently going on to found GFL in 2007.
 Patrick’s goal was to create one of the largest and most diversified environmental services companies in Canada, which GFL is today.
 Prior to that, he was a professional hockey player for the Edmonton Oilers.
 Patrick has been featured in the Globe and Mail, Toronto Sun, Toronto Star and Toronto Life magazines.
 In 2017, Patrick was named Entrepreneur of the Year in the Power & Utilities & Environment sector at the EY Entrepreneur of the Year™ 2017 Ontario Awards presented by Ernst & Young.

-Luke joined GFL as Director, Mergers & Acquisitions in January 2015 and became Executive Vice-President, Corporate Development in October 2016.
+Luke joined GFL as Director, Mergers & Acquisitions in January 2015, became Executive Vice-President, Corporate Development in October 2016 and was named GFL’s Chief Operating Officer on January 1, 2018.
 Luke has 15 years of financial management experience with a focus on financial analysis, mergers and acquisitions and general corporate finance.
 Prior to joining GFL, Luke was a Director in the Deal Advisory group of KPMG LLP where he provided due diligence services to Canadian private equity market investors.
 Prior to that, Luke worked in KPMG’s Complex Accounting group.
 Luke is a Chartered Professional Accountant and holds a Bachelor’s Degree in Commerce from Concordia University.